cjus/node-neo4j-presentation/presentation/readme.md

 # **THIS ARTICLE IS STILL A WORK IN PROGRESS!**

-In this article we're going to look at Graph Databases.
+In this article, we're going to look at Graph Databases.
 Before we explore them, we'll consider the importance of graphs, the underlying data structure that allows GraphDBs to exist.

 Undoubtedly you're familiar with graphs - those charts showing colored bars, pie slices and points along a line.
 They're great data visualization tools designed to quickly convey information.
 However, those are not the types of graphs we'll consider.